Open-CAS/standalone-linux-io-tracer/doc/man/MAN.md

 # Remove the specific trace
 iotrace --remove-traces --prefix kernel/2019-05-15_18:40:34

-# Remove traces prfixed by 'kernel' and created in 2019
+# Remove traces prefixed by 'kernel' and created in 2019
 iotrace --remove-traces --prefix "kernel/2019*"

-# Removes all traces
+# Remove all completed and failed traces
 iotrace --remove-traces --prefix "*"

+# Remove all traces (including running and inconsistent)
+iotrace --remove-traces --prefix "*" --force
 ~~~